adamjmason/adamjmason/README.md

 - 👀 I’m interested in things
 - 🌱 I’m currently learning things
 - 💞️ I’m looking to collaborate on things
-- 📫 How to reach me - mason7+git@gmail.com

 <!---
 adamjmason/adamjmason is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.